 Here you will find the latest menu for our schools.

-MEAL PRICES: ALL MCSC Students receive a FREE Breakfast and FREE Lunch Daily through JUNE 2022!
+MEAL PRICES: ALL MCSC Students receive a FREE Breakfast and FREE Lunch Daily for the 2022-2023 School Year!

 Breakfast - FREE